-- Bankruptcy does not "fix" credit.
-Really, nothing can except time. - A bankruptcy does not "clean up" a credit report - All tradelines continue to be reported; they add a notation of "in bankruptcy" or "discharged in bankruptcy" - Landlords, banks, lenders, etc. will still see the prior debts - Defaulted debt will drop off the credit report seven years and 30 days after the last payment - Filing for bankruptcy ADDS a negative report the bankruptcy itself - Stays on for 10 years - A person in bankruptcy will get credit offers - No discharge for another eight years - Terrible terms - It takes between two and four years after a bankruptcy to recover credit-wise
+- A bankruptcy does not "IX" credit: heaty nothing carl except time.
+A bankruptcy does not "Clean up" a credit report All tradelines continue to be reported; they add a notation of "in bankruptcy" or "discharged in bankruptcy" Landords, banks, lenders, etc. will still see the prior debts Defaulted debt will drop off the credit report seven years and 30 days after the last payment Filing for bankruptcy ADDS a negative report the bankruptcy itself Stays on for 10 years

+- A person in bankruptcy will get credit offers No discharge for another eight years Terrible terms - · It takes between two and four years after a bankruptcy to recover credit-wise